dustin-thacker/unlikelypro.app/ROLES.md

-# Inspection Tracker - User Roles Documentation
+# CoCo POps - User Roles Documentation

-This document defines the four user roles in the Inspection Tracker system, their access levels, and intended use cases.
+This document defines the four user roles in the CoCo POps system, their access levels, and intended use cases.

 ## Role Overview